antonio2uofa/CMPUT412/README.md

 ## Future Updates

-- **Lane Following**: Upcoming implementations will include more robust lane-following algorithms.
 - **Image Processing**: Plans to integrate advanced image processing techniques for better interaction with the environment.
-- **Docker Integration**: As the project progresses, we will also incorporate containerized deployments using Docker for easier setup and execution.
+- **Autonomous Driving** Upcoming implementations will include more robust autonomous driving implementations.

 ## Conclusion